TainanReis/WebChat/README.md

 I am doing this for my own learning purposes.
 Since I'm sharing it to whoever may be interested, I commented the code for easy understanding.

-TODO:
-    .- Allow the user to run functions using "\", ex.: \nickname John Doe
+TODO (not organized):
+    - Add functions to the command list
+    - lock the private message so the user don't need to type "\to username" on sequential private messages to the same user.
+Maybe an extra funtionality like "\to_lock" and "to_unlock"
     - Add support for nicknames
-    .- Don’t send the same message to the user that sent it himself.
-Instead, append the message directly as soon as he presses enter.
     - Add “{user} is typing” functionality
+    - Show something when everybody received a message and something different when not everyone received the message
     - Show who’s online
-    .- Add private messaging
     - Add file transfer support
     - Hyperlinks
     - Implement locked chatroom requiring a password to login